 System is composed of 4 tracks placed on the outer sidewall of the slide, 2 at the bottom and 2 at the top near roof line.
 On each side an extrusion is attached to the sidewall with a motor in at the top.
-A gear mounted to motor will run on the upper track to move slide in or out.
+A gear is mounted to the motor which will run on the upper track to move slide in or out.
 Wire harness is along side of extrusion.
-Motor is accessible only on the inside.
+Both motors are accessible only on the inside.